The exact solution approach to warm inflation: Warm inflation in Tsallis entropy modified universe

-The Inflationary Potential corresponding to this Cosmology is given by (30) By the definition of the Hubble Parameter we have , Which gives us the scale factor as \\ \\ The required time integral of the Hubble Parameter can be done quite easily to get , This gives us the scale factor as a function of time We can also get a relationship between the radiation energy density and the inflaton energy density, as a function of $\phi$ and consequently of time.
-Using (27) in the high dissipation regime we have, Doing a little bit of algebra on this formula, we arrive at Using(94) , we can further write the above expression in terms of time , We note further that at the time of horizon exit, (103) becomes The above expression tells us that in the high dissipation regime at the time of horizon exit, only the free parameters $ \kappa $ , $ m $ and $ n $ and the e-fold number N determines the relationship between $ \rho_{\phi} $ and $ \rho_{r} $. \\ \\ Now in order to fully get the details of Warm Inflation in the high dissipation regime in this cosmology, we would like to have appropriate values of the free parameters $ \kappa $ , $ n $ and $ m $ which fit with the observational data [\cite{akrami2018planck} , \cite{aghanim2018planck}].
+where The inflationary potential corresponding to this cosmology is given by (30) By the definition of the Hubble parameter we have the scale factor as a function of time as We can also get a relationship between the radiation energy density and the inflaton energy density, as a function of $\phi$ and consequently of time.
+Using \eqref{27} in the high dissipation regime we have, Doing a little bit of algebra on this formula, we arrive at Using \eqref{94} , we can further write the above expression in terms of time , We note further that at the time of horizon exit, \eqref{103} becomes The above expression tells us that in the high dissipation regime at the time of horizon exit, only the free parameters $ \kappa $ , $ m $ and $ n $ and the e-fold number N determines the relationship between $ \rho_{\phi} $ and $ \rho_{r} $. \\ \\ Now in order to fully get the details of Warm Inflation in the high dissipation regime in this cosmology, we would like to have appropriate values of the free parameters $ \kappa $ , $ n $ and $ m $ which fit with the observational data [\citep{akrami2018planck} , \citep{aghanim2018planck}].
 We would like to have expressions for important observational quantities like the scalar spectral index and the running of the scalar spectral index at the time of horizon exit.
 This can be done by evaluating all the relevant slow roll and other cosmological parameters defined previously at the time of horizon exit .
-Using (92) , we can evaluate the slow roll parameters at the time of horizon exit.
+Using \eqref{92}, we can evaluate the slow roll parameters at the time of horizon exit.
 The $\epsilon$ slow roll parameter in particular is We have emphasized about the $\epsilon$ parameter here because it is possible to express all the other parameters which we have mentioned before in terms of this parameter.
 Evaluating all the parameters at horizon exit, we get